eskunu/coding-bootcamp/insinty_coding_bootcamp.md

 # Why Code?

-Coding is used for applications, such as web design, Discord bots, game addons, (WoW addons are written in LUA, for example), as well as to manage finances, automate Desktop tasks, and write virtual simulations (like in structural engineering, mathematics, chemistsry, and so on).
+Coding is used for applications, such as web design, Discord bots, game addons, (WoW addons are written in LUA, for example), as well as to manage finances, automate Desktop tasks, and write virtual simulations (like in structural engineering, mathematics, chemistry, and so on).

 # Why Python?

 Python is one of the most popular programming languages available today, has been fully-supported 15+ years and is very feature-rich to perform a variety of tasks.
-It is highly intuitive, and easy to use and to learn compared to other languages.
+It is highly intuitive, and easy to use and learn compared to other languages.

 # What You'll Learn

+- Interact with files and folders
 - Perform text-search and structured data searches to retrieve specific information from files
 - Simple math functions that are useful or required for other more advanced functions
-- Interact with files and folders
 - Interact with websites
 - Various coding functions and data structures

 # What You'll Build
 - Clocks & Calculators
-- File backup application
+- A File backup application
 - Databases
 - A price matcher to find the best deals on the internet
 - Read text from images (useful for reading signs in pictures, online menus, receipts, and others)